Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Coulomb gap and ES law: new theoretical developments

 \section{Coulomb gap and ES law: new theoretical developments}

 Multiple numerical studies of the Coulomb gap density of states confirmed power laws Eqs. (\ref{eq:DOS3}), (\ref{eq:DOS2}) for three- and two-dimensional systems~\cite{Davies,Mobius92,Mobius2009,Mobius2010,Goethe,Palassini}.
 However, they did not find exponential depletion of the one-electron density of states at smallest energies due to the electron polaron effects predicted for three-dimensional case~\cite{Efros1976} and discussed in Chapter 10 of the SE book.
 This puzzle was resolved in Ref.~\onlinecite{Brian2011}.
+We argued that polaron effects are delayed till very small $|\epsilon-\mu|$ which can not be modelled with modern computers.
 In two dimensions the ES law was confirmed by the direct numerical modelling of the variable range hopping conductivity~\cite{Tsygankov}.

+Coulomb gap at finite temperatures is numerically studied in Refs.~\onlinecite{LevinT,Vojta}.
+It is found in Ref.~\onlinecite{LevinT} that the density of states at the Fermi level $g(\mu, T) \propto T^2$ in 3D and $g(\mu, T) \propto T$ in 2D in agreement with theoretical predictions, while in Ref.~\onlinecite{Vojta} both powers are found to be somewhat larger.

+Coulomb gap and variable range hopping are different~\cite{Logarithm} in a film with a very large dielectric constant in small dielectric constant environment where Coulomb potential logarithmically depends on distance.
+Because $\ln x$ can be replaced by $x^{1/3}$ with accuracy 15\% in the range $3 < x < 100$ standard ES arguments lead to $g(\epsilon) \propto (\epsilon-\mu)^{5}$ and $\ln(\sigma/\sigma_0) \propto T^{-3/4}$ in this case.

 As we saw in Sec.
-II the ES law is observed in many granular metals and nanocrystal arrays~\cite{Abeles,Deutscher,Sion6,Ben4,Lopatin}.
-The theory of the Coulomb gap and the ES law in such systems was developed later than for lightly doped semiconductors, because it required understanding of the origin of disorder.
-For the hopping conductivity in arrays of metal granules disorder is related to randomly positioned charged impurities in the insulator surrounding metallic granules~\cite{Zhang2004,Tianran2012,Tianran20121}.
+II the ES law was observed in many granular metals and nanocrystal arrays~\cite{Abeles,Deutscher,Sion6,Ben4,Lopatin}.
+The theory of the Coulomb gap and the ES law for such systems was developed later than for semiconductors because of missing understanding of the origin of disorder.
+We argued that in the ground state of an array of metal granules immersed in an insulator, random charges of granules are made by addition of fractional image charges induced by randomly positioned neighboring charged impurities in the insulator~\cite{Zhang2004,Tianran2012}.
+The Coulomb gap physics of an immersed in an insulator array of superconducting granules was studied in Refs.~\onlinecite{Gal,Tianran20121}.
+Here one can observe the interplay of two Coulomb gaps due to repulsion of electrons and Cooper pairs.
 The role of charged impurities in a system of isolated long metallic needles or flexible wires dispersed and frozen in an insulator was studied in Ref.~\onlinecite{Tao2006,Tao20061}.
-On the other hand, in a periodic epitaxially connected nanocrystal array the disorder originates from random number of donors in individual nanocrystals~\cite{Brian2012,Han2016,Uwe2016}.
-An interesting, but more complicated case of quasi-one-dimensional crystals with impurities was studied in Refs.~\onlinecite{Fogler2004,Babic}.